MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/install.md

 After the installation is complete, the status shows as _Installed_.

 > [!TIP]
-> You can log your questions and get support for the SAP Procurement solution template at the [**Templates-for-Power-Platform**](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.
+> You can log your questions and get support for the Employee Kudos solution template at the [**Templates-for-Power-Platform**](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.

 ## Step 3: Create an access team